 Are you a recruiter?

 Westfield Stratford City houses some 350 stores, making it one of the largest shopping centres in Europe and providing plenty of employment opportunities for the retail industry.
 Since its regeneration, Stratford has enjoyed a boom in its local economy, and is now the location of a number of major projects.
 Stratford Station has seen improvements to its platforms, walkways and entrances, while Pudding Mill Lane DLR station has been rebuilt as part of the Crossrail project.
-There is also a development underway to see 13 office buildings, as well as a new hotel, being created in the Olympic Park.
+There is also a development underway to see new office buildings and a hotel being created.

 Historically a significant transport hub, Stratford continues to be well-served by bus routes, as well as a number of railway stations and cycle lanes.
 Stratford Regional is located on the National Rail Great Eastern Main Line, North London Line and Lea Valley Lines, while national rail services are operated by Abellio Greater Anglia, TfL Rail and London Overground.
 London Underground’s Central and Jubilee Lines both serve the station, linking Stratford to Oxford Street, Wembley Stadium, Epping and Canary Wharf, making it a popular stop for commuters coming in and out of the city.
 Stratford is also connected to the national road network at the junction called the Bow Interchange between the A12, A11 and the A118, which links to Stratford town centre.